dlion/dryrun/_posts/2021-01-16-github-profile-stats.md

 ---
-title: "How to show useful stats about your open source activities on your Github profile"
+title: How to show useful stats about your open source activities on your Github profile
-description: "I've finally found the time to customise my Github's profile.
-It shows some interesting stats about my activities, without any external browser extension, how?"
+description: I've finally found the time to customise my Github's profile.
+It shows some interesting stats about my activities, without any external browser extension, how?
 tags:
-  - Programming
-  - Life
+- tutorials
 cover: "/assets/images/covers/github_stats.png"
 ---

 I've finally found the time to customise my Github's profile.
 It shows some interesting stats about my activities, without any external browser extension, how?